-If you back horse in the ante-post (futures) racing betting markets and it doesn’t run, then you lose your stake.
-However, if you want for the official race card to be announced and wager on a horse, your stake will be refunded if it doesn’t start the race.
+If you back a horse in the ante-post (futures) racing betting markets and it doesn’t run, then you lose your stake.
+However, if you wait for the official race card to be announced and wager on a horse, your stake will be refunded if it doesn’t start the race.

 - What does it mean when a horse is On the Bridle?

 - What is a Black type horse race?

 - What are the different types of going in horse racing?